korfriend/VizMotive-WickedEngine/README.md

 ### Main Contribution Features
 - High-level (COM-based) APIs
 	- "VizEngineAPIs.h" for main COM-based high-end APIs
  	- "VizComponentAPIs.h" for data structures referring to Wicked Engine components
+  	- Support off-screen rendering to other device's canvas/texture using shared resource graphics
+  	- Multi-canvas and Multi-scene visualization
 - New scene structure based on actors and their components and systems
 	- Camera having renderer (as a canvas) with transform system
  	- Mesh actor having mesh component (w/ external material component) with transform system